tamlyn/database-sync/readme.txt

 You are now set up to pull from and push to the main server.

 == ChangeLog ==

+= Version 0.4 =

+* Support for dumping and syncing MySQL VIEWs.

 = Version 0.3.1 =